FAQs

 Having a website that accepts payments makes it an attractive target to hackers who try to steal credit card numbers and other user data.

 The short answer is yes.
-The longer answer is as follows … If you do NOT register as a website user on the site, the only data we collect is your IP address.
-If you do register as a website user, we collect the minimum amount of personal data required to allow various site features to function.
+The longer answer is as follows … If you do NOT register as a subscriber, the only data we collect is your IP address.
+If you do register as a subscriber, we collect the minimum amount of personal data required to allow various site features to function.
 These include: your username, your real name, your callsign (if you have one), your phone number (this is optional, but handy if we need to contact you), your email address, your password for this site, and your agreement to the Terms of Service.
 Your password is encrypted and we have no way of telling what it is.
 If you lose your password, you can reset it.

-These registered website user details are only visible to site administrators, but your name and callsign may appear in comments you leave on the site.
+These subscriber details are only visible to site administrators, but your name and callsign may appear in comments you leave on the site.

 The entire site is served using HTTPS which means all data in transit between you and the site is encrypted.